Destroy All Humans!: Destroy All Humans! Path of the Furon (2008)

-Using the money earned from the Big Willy fast food franchise that Orthopox started in Big Willy Unleashed, Pox and his destructive Furon warrior minion Crypto have opened a "family friendly" casino which they use to obtain a steady financial income and human DNA.
-Crypto has lost his motivation because of the death of Natalya (which was a clone with a four year lifespan), and has forgotten what it means to destroy humans.
-He drinks too much alcohol, watches too much television, and has ultimately become lazy.
+Using the money earned from the Big Willy fast food franchise that Orthopox started in Big Willy Unleashed, Pox and his destructive Furon warrior minion Crypto have opened a casino which they use to obtain a steady financial income and human DNA.
+Crypto has lost his motivation because of the death of Natalya (which was a clone with a four-year lifespan) and has forgotten what it means to destroy humans.
+One night he gets drunk and crashes his old saucer into a casino, perishing in the crash.
+Orthopox creates Crypto 139, and the two continue the operation.
 Later Crypto is attacked by mysterious cyborgs called Nexosporidium Warriors, who arrive from his own planet, which frightens both Crypto and his commander Pox.
 Soon Crypto finds himself face-to-face with a conspiracy from his own homeworld that, if not stopped, could destroy his entire race.
 In the midst of all the chaos, Crypto hears a voice in his head, telling him to go to the city of Shen Long.
 Later, Crypto, while in Sunnywood, is shot in the neck, faints, and then wakes up in a Kung Fu monastery where he is greeted by a Furon martial arts expert known as The Master.
 The Master beseeches him to submit to his tutelage, and train in mind and firepower, to help him defeat these new threats.
 Now Crypto is about to go down the path to enlightenment, shape his own destiny, and uncover who is behind this frightening conspiracy.

 Destroy All Humans!
 (2020)

-The franchise intellectual property (IP) holder, THQ, went bankrupt on December 19, 2012 and its many IPs were subsequently sold off.
+The franchise intellectual property holder, THQ, went bankrupt on December 19, 2012, and its many IPs were subsequently sold off.
 In 2013, Nordic Games, now known as THQ Nordic, purchased the rights to Destroy All Humans! among other IPs for $4.9 million.
 In late 2016, the PlayStation 2 versions of Destroy All Humans! and Destroy All Humans!
 2 were released on PlayStation 4 as part of a selection of PlayStation 2 games emulated on PlayStation 4, and were rendered at 1080p with additional features that supported trophies and remote play.
 In 2018, the Xbox version of Destroy All Humans! was added to the Xbox One's backwards compatibility catalog.

 In 2019, THQ Nordic announced a remake of Destroy All Humans! via a reveal trailer shown at E3.
-The remake was developed by Black Forest Games and released on July 28, 2020 for Microsoft Windows, PlayStation 4, Xbox One, on December 8, 2020 for Stadia, and on June 29, 2021 for Nintendo Switch.
+It was developed by Black Forest Games and released on July 28, 2020 for Microsoft Windows, PlayStation 4 and Xbox One, on December 8, 2020 for Stadia, and on June 29, 2021 for Nintendo Switch.

 Destroy All Humans!
 Clone Carnage (2022)

-A standalone multiplayer spin-off, titled Destroy All Humans!
-Clone Carnage was released for Microsoft Windows via Steam, Epic Games Store, and GOG.com, PlayStation 4, and Xbox One on May 31, 2022.
+A standalone multiplayer spin-off, Destroy All Humans!
+Clone Carnage, was released for Microsoft Windows (via Steam, Epic Games Store and GOG.com), PlayStation 4 and Xbox One on May 31, 2022.
 On November 2, 2022, the Xbox One and PC versions of game were made free-to-play.